-b.
+- b.
 Annual Incentive.
-The Special Deputy Plan provides an annual incentive bonus structure ("AI").
-As with the AI component of the Special Deputy Liquidator's compensation plans from 2004 through 2011, the Liquidator will set annual goals for the Special Deputy Liquidator (e.g., success in marshaling assets, organization performance within budget, implementation of an effective claim determination operation, obtaining an appropriate independent auditor opinion, timely and accurate reporting to the Liquidator and the Court throughout the performance year).
-After the end of the year, the Liquidator will evaluate the Special Deputy Liquidator's performance with respect to each of those goals and determine the AI bonus based upon those accomplishments.
-The 2013 AI provides the Special Deputy Liquidator with an opportunity to earn an AI bonus of \$150,000 (\$25,000 less than the AI bonus available in 2012 and 2011 and down further from the AI bonus of \$200,000 in 2010 and 2009, \$300,000 in 2008, 2007, and 2006, and \$400,000 in 2005 - each of these reductions being made at the Special Deputy Liquidator's request).
-Sevigny Aff. ¶ 7.b.
+From 2004 through 2014, the Special Deputy Plan provided an annual incentive bonus structure ("AI").
+The AI component of the Special Deputy Plan for those years set annual goals for the Special Deputy Liquidator (e.g., success in marshaling assets, organization performance within budget, implementation of an effective claim determination operation, obtaining an appropriate independent auditor opinion, timely and accurate reporting to the Liquidator and the Court throughout the performance year).
+After the end of the year, the Liquidator would evaluate the Special Deputy Liquidator's performance with respect to each of those goals and determine the AI bonus based upon those accomplishments.
+The AI bonus available for the Special Deputy Liquidator was \$400,000 in 2004; \$300,000 in each of 2006, 2007 and 2009; \$200,000 in 2009 and 2010; \$175,000 in 2011 and 2012; \$150,000 in 2013; and \$50,000 in 2014 -- each of these reductions being made at the Special Deputy Liquidator's request.
+For 2015, the Special Deputy Liquidator has requested that the AI bonus be eliminated with a resulting \$50,000 decrease in his potential total compensation although the Special Deputy Liquidator will continue to report his annual performance to the Liquidator.
+Sevigny Aff. ¶ 7.b. - c.

-c.
 "Stay Bonus".
-Pursuant to his compensation plans from 2004 through 2012, the Special Deputy Liquidator has received a "Stay Bonus" of \$400,000.
+Pursuant to his compensation plans from 2004 through 2014, the Special Deputy Liquidator received a "Stay Bonus" of \$400,000.
 The "Stay Bonus" provides a cash incentive to this senior and experienced insurance industry executive and encourages him to remain with Home.
-As proposed in the 2013 Special Deputy Plan, a "Stay

-Bonus" covering a twelve month period from January 1, 2013 through December 31, 2013 of \$400,000 (adjustable as discussed above in subparagraph a) is payable on December 20, 2013.
-Sevigny Aff. ¶ 7.c.
+As proposed in the 2015 Special Deputy Plan, a "Stay Bonus" covering a twelve month period from January 1, 2015 through December 31, 2015 of \$325,000 (adjustable as discussed above in subparagraph 11.a.ii) is payable on or after December